Error: We couldn't find any data in your Excel workbook

 - Save your workbook.

-- Return to Power BI and import your workbook again, or if you're working in Excel 2016 and you've saved your workbook to OneDrive for Business, in Excel, click File > Publish.
+- Return to the Power BI service and import your workbook again, or if you're working in Excel 2016 and you've saved your workbook to OneDrive for work or school, in Excel, select File > Publish.

 In Excel, you can create a table out of a range of cells, which makes it easier to sort, filter, and format data.

-When you import an Excel workbook, Power BI looks for these tables and imports them into a dataset; if it doesn't find any tables, you'll see this error message.
+When you import an Excel workbook, Power BI looks for these tables and imports them into a dataset.
+If it doesn't find any tables, you see this error message.

 Open your workbook in Excel.

 The pictures here are of Excel 2013.
-If you're using a different version, things may look a little different, but the steps are the same.
+If you're using a different version, things might look a little different, but the steps are the same.

-In the ribbon on the INSERT tab, click Table.
-(Or, as a shortcut, press Ctrl + T.)
+In the ribbon on the INSERT tab, select Table.
+Or, as a shortcut, press Ctrl + T.

-You'll see the following dialog.
-Make sure My table has headers is checked, and select OK:
+You see the following dialog.
+Make sure My table has headers is selected, then choose OK.